 Whether you’ve been charged with drug trafficking, manufacturing methamphetamine, or you’ve been arrested for simple possession, we can help you fight the charges, possibly getting the charges reduced or even dismissed.
-We will also fight to keep you out of jail, and, if necessary, help get you into a drug treatment program.
-Working with a criminal defense lawyer generally results in a better outcome than trying to go it alone.
+We will also fight to keep you out of jail and, if necessary, help get you into a drug treatment program.
+Working with a drug crimes lawyer in Glendale generally results in a better outcome than trying to go it alone.

 Types of Drug Cases We Handle